top of page

 Director

-A life member of Mairangi Arts Centre, she chaired its Board of Trustees (2016–20).
-As a member of Auckland Council’s Seniors Advisory Panel (2014–19), she led work that secured Council support for developing an Age-friendly Action Plan, with Auckland joining the WHO’s global Age-friendly Cities network in 2022.
+A life member of the Mairangi Arts Centre, Judy chaired their Board (2016–20).
+Her leadership on Auckland Council’s Seniors Advisory Panel (2014–19) secured support to develop a region-wide Tauawhi Kaumātua Age-friendly Action Plan, which enabled the city to join the WHO’s global Age-friendly Cities network in 2022.

 25.png